gofireflyio/states-redactor/README.md

 # states-redactor

 The Firefly states redactor is a self hosted Kubernetes CronJob that fetches terraform state files from a remote source to a S3 bucket.
-State files can contain sevsitive data, as a result the redactor reads the state fiels, identifies the sensitive data and replaces it.
+State files can contain sevsitive data, as a result the redactor reads the state files, identifies the sensitive data and replaces it.
 The supported remote services:
 | **Service**           | **Authentication**                                                | **Notes**                                                                                                                                  |
 |-----------------------|-------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|